emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 There is no submission deadline.
 Papers can be submitted at any time.

-Papers will be published online first and in the next available issue.
+Accepted papers will be published online first and in the next available issue.

 ## Fast track Manuscripts